ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 }
 ```

-The image file format should be indicated with encodingFormat - which should be one of the values image/svg+xml (e.g. vector diagram), image/png (e.g. screenshot) or image/jpeg (e.g. photo of whiteboard).
-The additionalType should be given as roterms:Sketch to indicate it is wh.
+The image file format should be indicated with `encodingFormat` - which should be one of the values `image/svg+xml` (e.g. vector diagram), `image/png` (e.g. screenshot) or `image/jpeg` (e.g. photo of whiteboard).
+The `additionalType` should be given as `roterms:Sketch`.

-A Sketch may still be provided even if there is no programmatic SoftwareSourceCode that can be executed (e.g. because the workflow was done by hand).
-In this case the sketch should have an about referring to the whole RO-Crate dataset:
+A _Sketch_ may still be provided even if there is no programmatic `SoftwareSourceCode` that can be executed (e.g. because the workflow was done by hand).
+In this case the sketch should have an `about` referring to the _RO-Crate dataset_ as a whole:

 ```json
 "about": {"@id": "./"}